apester/neurodynex3/doc/exercises/hodgkin-huxley.rst

 Question
 ~~~~~~~~
-What is the lowest step current amplitude I_min for generating **at least one spike**?
+What is the lowest step current amplitude :math:`I_{min}` for generating **at least one spike**?
 Determine the value by trying different input amplitudes in the code fragment:

 .. code-block:: py